jp-ag/wss-ctf/Read me/Creating-new-challenges.md

 ### Directory Layout
 <details>
-<summary>The layout shows how the challenges are structured and show to user.
+<summary>The layout defines the challenge structure and how it is shown to the user.
 You can edit the layout according to your challenges.</summary>

 **Default directory layout**
 ```
 wss-ctf/